xdevguild/esdt-and-egld-airdrop-scripts/README.md

 [multiversx-sdk-wallet](https://pypi.org/project/multiversx-sdk-wallet/) needs to be installed.  <br>
 [multiversx-sdk-network-providers](https://pypi.org/project/multiversx-sdk-network-providers/) needs to be installed.  <br>
 Pandas as well.  <br>  <br>
 All libraries versions are in the requirements file, and they can be installed with pip.
-However I would recommend visiting MultiversX's doc on Erdpy in order to be sure to install all necessary libraries.

 You need also need a [walletKey.pem](https://docs.multiversx.com/sdk-and-tools/sdk-py/deriving-the-wallet-pem-file/#__docusaurus/)